SteveChenDC/stevechen-portfolio-clone/README.md

 This project re-implements the Steve Chen portfolio site as a Vite-powered React/TypeScript application.
 All original images are served from the `public/assets` directory, while the compiled Tailwind output is imported as a global stylesheet.

+Built with:
+- ⚡ Vite for fast development and optimized builds
+- ⚛️ React 18 with TypeScript
+- 🎨 Tailwind CSS for styling

 ### Getting Started

 ```bash